5 Things Your Child Actually Needs to Have a Great Schoolyear

-Inside: Parents will learn five simple but powerful strategies to help their child maintain good emotional health by preparing them for the school year ahead.
+Inside: Parents will learn five simple but powerful strategies to help their children maintain good emotional health by preparing them for the school year ahead.

-Will we have to wear masks at school?
+Do we still have to wear masks at school this year?

-This was only the tip of the ‘question iceberg’ that surrounded our family’s recent discussion of what might take place during the upcoming school year.
+These are only the tip of the ‘question icebergs’ that surround many families’ discussions of what might take place during the upcoming school year.

 Why is this important to address?
 Because biologically, uncertainty wreaks havoc in the brain of your child affecting both their academic learning as well as their emotional well-being and mental health.

 Basically, uncertainly equals anxiety, and an anxious brain is a brain NOT ready to listen, learn, socialize, and focus throughout the day.

 The difficulty human beings have handling uncertainty isn’t particularly surprising given the fact that security, safety, and predictability are all very basic human needs.